 Do as I say, not as I do

-In September, Armstrong wrote a blog post claiming Coinbase’s mission did not include advocating “for any particular causes or candidates internally that are unrelated to our mission because it is a distraction from our mission.”
+In September, Armstrong wrote a controversial blog post claiming Coinbase’s mission did not include advocating “for any particular causes or candidates internally that are unrelated to our mission because it is a distraction from our mission.”

 “We won’t debate causes or political candidates internally that are unrelated to work,” stated Armstrong at the time.
 He added that Coinbase employees should not “expect the company to represent our personal beliefs externally.”

-Some members of the crypto community accused the Coinbase CEO of for making a political statement — at 12:12 PM PST on a business day, assuming Armstrong works similar hours to those of his employees.
+Some members of the crypto community accused the Coinbase CEO of outright hypocrisy for making a political statement — at 12:12 PM PST on a business day, assuming Armstrong works similar hours to those of his employees.

-“Calling this ‘epic’ shows very poor judgment,” Josh Elman, a board member at venture capital group Greylock Partners.
+“Calling this ‘epic’ shows very poor judgment,” said Josh Elman, a board member at venture capital group Greylock Partners.
 “It is filled with propaganda, false claims, and nonsense.

 Having trust in the judgment of our leaders (even if we don’t agree with their decisions) is important in a CEO as well as president.
 This undermines trust in you.”